 MIX07 Pics From Mix

 Thought I’d post a few pics from mix with some notes.
-Click on any for a larger view.

 This first one is of the three amigos, not to mention coauthors.
 That is me on the left sporting a Subtext shirt, Jeff Atwood in the middle, complete with CodingHorror sticker, and Jon Galloway on the right.